Finance Your Rural Home with USDA Zero-Down

 Yes.
 Some USDA lenders allow repair or improvement costs to be

-included in the loan to purchase a home that needs
+included in the loan for a home that needs minor

 USDA loans can be used to build a house.